cloudmesh-community/book/chapters/msg/graphql.md

   data.
 This can be overcome by limiting the query depth, recursion, etc.
 * Caching gets pretty tricky and messy in case of GraphQL.
-In REST, you can have seperate API url for each resource requested, caching can be done at this resource level.
+In REST, you can have separate API url for each resource requested, caching can be done at this resource level.
 However in GraphQL you can have different queries but they can operate over a single API url.
 This means that caching needs to be done at the field level rather, and